vdaas/vald/docs/user/get-started.md

 3. Running example

     Vald provides multiple langurages client library such as golang, Java, Node.js, Python and so on.<br>
-    In this example, the fashion-mnist dataset will insert into the Vald and perform a search using [vald-client-go](https://github.com/vdaas/vald-client-go).
+    In this example, the fashion-mnist dataset will insert into the Vald cluster and perform a search using [vald-client-go](https://github.com/vdaas/vald-client-go).

     We use [`example/client/main.go`](https://github.com/vdaas/vald/blob/master/example/client/main.go) to run the example.
     This will execute 4 steps.